-Executive Board's principles for risk management and internal control
+Principles for risk management and internal control at Norges Bank

-The principles for risk management and internal control at Norges Bank are based on requirements pursuant to the Act of 21 June 2019 No. 31 on Norges Bank and the monetary system etc (Central Bank Act) and the Regulation on risk management and internal control at Norges Bank.
+The principles for risk management and internal control at Norges Bank are based on requirements pursuant to the Act of 21 June 2019 No. 31 on Norges Bank and the monetary system etc (Central Bank Act) and the Ministry of Finance’s instructions of 28 June 2022 No. 1223 on risk management and internal control at Norges Bank.

 The purpose of the principles is to ensure a systematic approach to risk management and internal control at the Bank.
 Risk management shall address all types of risk that may affect the attainment of objectives and strategies laid down for the Bank’s areas of operation.

 Risk management shall be adapted to the Bank’s mission and tasks, be applied in the adoption and implementation of strategies throughout the Bank and at all governance levels and be an integral part of the Bank’s operational activities.
 Risk management and compliance shall be an integral part of business processes and also include management of outsourced services.